 Was Mandela a saint or a sell-out?
-It reads like a politically blasphemous question but with the state of South African economics, it is an important.
+It reads like blasphemy but with the state of South African economics, it is an important question.
 Some blacks in South Africa feel they got the raw end of the deal when apartheid was abolished.
 It seems apartheid in its essence was done away with as a socio-political problem but its economic ravages are still a reality of present day South Africa.
 On average, USA Today reported that one white household earns six times more than a black one.
 Who is blamed for the inequality?
 It may come as a surprise but a growing number of youths feel it is the late Nobel Prize Laureate, Nelson Mandela.

-In a Speaking Tour in the U.K., Julius Malema, firebrand leader of the Economic Freedom Front packed the message in a concise, “The Nelson we celebrate now is a stage-managed Mandela who compromised the principles of the revolution, which are captured in the Freedom Charter.”
+In a Speaking Tour in the U.K., Julius Malema, firebrand leader of the Economic Freedom Front packaged the message quite concisely: “The Nelson we celebrate now is a stage-managed Mandela who compromised the principles of the revolution, which are captured in the Freedom Charter.”

 Post-apartheid, the young nation of South Africa seemed to have found its mojo.
-Young South Africans were hopeful but twenty-two years later, it seems hope remains just that- hope.
+Young South Africans were hopeful but almost three decades later, it seems hope remains just that - hope.
 Executives in corporations are still pre-dominantly whites who make up less than 15% of the population.
 The land promised to the black populace is still in the hands of whites.
 Means of production are still in the hands of whites while blacks remain the maids and gardeners in households.
 It would seem when the ANC negotiated the current settlement with the De Klerk regime, economics just did not make the agenda.
 The promises of the Freedom Charter had to be foregone for some reason and now more than ever, that strategy has become a bone of contention.

 In 2010, speaking to Nadira Naipaul, Mandela’s ex-wife, Winnie Madikizela-Mandela said, “Mandela let us down.”